agrapsas/devastations-5e/player_races/player_races.md

 #### Escaped Elves

-An escaped elf is hunting relentlessly and killed on sight.
+An escaped elf is hunted relentlessly and killed on sight.
 There is no room for disobedience in the Yellith Empire.

 ### Dwarves